reven0n/tp/docs/UserGuide.md

 * `INDEX` refers to the index number shown in the displayed event list

 **Examples**:
-* `event export` followed by `1` exports all contacts linked to the 1st event into your clipboard.
+* `event export 1` exports all contacts linked to the 1st event into your clipboard.

 ---